pingcap/docs-cn/tools/data-migration-manage-task.md

 ### Check the data synchronization task status

-You can use the task management command to check the status of the data synchronization task.
+You can use the `query-status` task management command to check the status of the data synchronization task.
+For details about the query result and subtask status, see [Query Status](../tools/dm-query-status.md).

 ```bash
 » help query-status